-Student's name: Class: Signed: Date:
+Student's name: Class:

+Signed: Date:

 Parent's signature:

-My child currently does not bring a mobile into school, however, if this should change, we agree to the points above.
+My child currently does not bring a mobile into school, however, if this sho agree to the points above. ould change, we

 K. Wall (Pastoral Care)

 LETTER TO PARENTS

 Dear Parent/Carer,